hackclub/hackclub/meetings/2015-09-08_planning_session.md

   - [ ] 5 Medium posts (hackedu/meta#129)
   - TODO Check-in with every Labs leader (@hellyeah, hackedu/hackedu#173)
   - "here's where I think we might go wrong: "
-  - extract out question for copy on facebook group
+  - extract out question for copy on Facebook group
   - I failed at hackEDU meetup at PennApps

 This week's issue has been created at